x12q/kotlin-randomizer/README.md

 ```kotlin
 val instance = random<MyClass>()
 ```
-Custom random logic can also be easily provided via `random()` function or `@Randomizable` annotation.
+Custom random logic can also be easily provided via `random()` function or `@Randomizer` annotation.
 Read more below to see how.

 Get it here: